lpvlnc/badger/README.md

 ---
 ## 📦 How to Run

+### Option 1 – Download

-Download the .exe release, run and play! or
+Download the `.exe` release, run it, and play!

-Build locally:
+### Option 2 – Build Locally

- 1. Make sure you have Java 8 or higher installed
+1. Make sure you have **Java 8** or higher installed.
- 2. Clone this repository
+2. Clone this repository.
- 3. Open the project in any IDE that supports Java (It was developed using IntelliJ)
+3. Open the project in any IDE that supports Java (developed using **IntelliJ**).

-If you have any trouble running the project get in touch with me through my LinkedIn page (on profile)
+If you have any trouble running the project, feel free to contact me through my [LinkedIn page](https://www.linkedin.com/in/lpvalenca/).

 ---